tdilauro/Simplified-wiki/Resources.md

  - _What format is the downloaded file?
 ODM?
 ASCM?
 We need to be able to open it in our reader._
 * No API for returning a book early. ("If a format has been locked in, then users need to use software like OverDrive Media Console or Adobe Digital Editions to complete the return process.")
  - _We need to be able to do this from our reader._
+* Overdrive's web site has a separate section offering about 27000 ebooks from Project Gutenberg.
+The presentation is awful.
+This is probably the ~29000 ebooks from the 2010 PG DVD.

 #### 3M Cloud Library
 3M's Cloud Library is accessible through license.
 We will be executing a license as part of the development to begin integration work